Bloomberry Research · Technical Report · Version 1.0

 The Ghostwriter Client Ceiling

-Why 94% of ghostwriters plateau at 3–5 clients — and the role voice management plays in scaling.
+Why most ghostwriters plateau long before they expect to — and the role voice management plays in scaling.